GalSim-developers/GalSim/README.md

 milestone requested.
 (You will also get a message about being in a "detached" HEAD state.
 That is normal.)

+For a version history and a description of how the current version of the code differs from the last tagged version, see HISTORY.md and CHANGELOG.md (respectively).
+These files are found in the main GalSim directory, and are also displayed on our wiki which is linked above.

 Summary of current capabilities
 -------------------------------